christoferson/aws-cloudformation/eventbridge/s3/REAMDE.md

             EventBridgeEnabled: true
 ```

+### Event Target Configuration

+When applicable, Targets must also be configured to have correct resource policy to allow EventBridge to perform actions. [link](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-use-resource-based.html)

 When target has encryption enabled, make sure EventBridge role has KMS permissions.
-This is only for Customer Managed KMS.
-Set the KMS Key Policy to allow access.
+This only applies to Customer Managed Keys and not AWS Manages Keys.
+Set the KMS Key Policy to allow EventBridge to decrypt and generage data keys.

 ```
 {